omartrj/graph-drawing-app/README.md

 ## Usage

 1. **Graph Generation**:
- a.
-Access the Graph Generation Tool from the user interface.
+   - Access the Graph Generation Tool from the user interface.
- b.
-Choose the type of graph (random, complete, regular) and specify the necessary parameters.
+   - Choose the type of graph (random, complete, regular) and specify the necessary parameters.
- c.
-Select whether the graph should be directed or undirected.
+   - Select whether the graph should be directed or undirected.

 2. Custom Graph Creation:
- a.
-Alternatively, create a custom graph by adding nodes and edges manually.
+   - Alternatively, create a custom graph by adding nodes and edges manually.

 3. Visualization:
    - Use the implemented visualization algorithms to visualize the generated or custom graphs.
    - Choose from Tutte's Barycenter, Eade's Spring Embedder, or Fruchterman-Reingold Spring methods.
    - Switch between different graph viewing themes: Classic Light Mode, Dark Mode, or Small Nodes Mode.

 ## Installation